 An extremely unusual specimen from Ysterputs of three thin layers of blue chalcedony on green calcite.
 FOV 100mm

-Blades of green calcite overgrown with blue botryoidal chalcedony and tipped with siderite, on blue chalcedony, on green calcite..
+Blades of green calcite overgrown with blue botryoidal chalcedony and tipped with dolomite, on blue lace agate, on green calcite..

 Blue lace agate rings I made for myself recently.
 The chalcedony works beautifully.